cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 The `ros-noetic-robot` installation meta-package is prohibited from including graphics dependencies.
 It is intended for lower-level, embedded computers installed on robots.

 ## Information on `autoinstall` using `cloud-config`

 The `autoinstall` protocol is based on the `cloud-config` system.
 There are three possible files that are used by `cloud-config` to automate the installation process.
-Ubuntu provides  [documentation](https://ubuntu.com/server/docs/install/autoinstall-reference) for `autoinstall` for Ubuntu Server (beginning with 20.04) is available .
+Ubuntu provides  [documentation](https://ubuntu.com/server/docs/install/autoinstall-reference) for `autoinstall` for Ubuntu Server (beginning with 20.04) is available.
 There is also [documentation](https://cloudinit.readthedocs.io/en/latest/) that provides higher level information for `cloud-config`.

 ### `user-data`